 Scones have a delicious fluffy texture to it.
 Using butter will give the scones a buttery flavour.
 Nice to have with tea.

-- 100g (4 oz) butter or margarine at room temperature (do not use any low fat varieties)
+- 100g (4 oz) Butter at room temperature (do not use any low-fat varieties)

 - 450g (16 oz) Self-Raising White Flour